ernacktob/asyncio/README.md

 *  `ASYNCIO_FLAG_CONTRACTOR`: Use a "contractor thread" instead of "worker thread" to run function/callback.
 The threadpool uses a fixed amount of worker threads executing tasks in a queue, but can also spawn additional threads called "contractors" if the user desires.
 This may be useful if the function will take a long time to complete, in order to avoid stalling the worker queue, but it does not lead to scalable code because eventually the operating system's thread limit will be reached.
 *  `ASYNCIO_FLAG_CANCELLABLE`: Allow a task to be cancellable.
 See `asyncio_cancel` and the pthread documentation for details.
 *  `ASYNCIO_FLAG_ASYNCCANCEL`: Make task asynchronously cancellable.
 See `asyncio_cancel` and the pthread documentation for details.
 Note that if this is set while `ASYNCIO_FLAG_CANCELLABLE` is not set, this will have no effect.

+**Return values**
+All functions that return `int` return `0` when successful, and `-1` on failure.
+Currently there isn't a very detailed error code mechanism, instead errors are logged through the `ASYNCIO_SYSERROR` and `ASYNCIO_ERROR` macros.

+## Tweaking
+Certain #defines can be tweaked to get better performance on your system.
+They can usually be found at the top of the relevant source files.
+Some examples that might be interesting:

+*  `MAX_WORKER_THREADS` (threadpool.c): Controls number of worker threads used for threadpool.
+Ideally should be close to number of cores.
+The default is set to 5.
+*  `MAX_CONTRACTORS` (threadpool.c): Controls maximum number of contractor threads that can be spawned.
+Defaults to 1024.
+*  `MAX_POLLFDS` (fdevents.c): Controls maximum number of file descriptors handled at once by `poll()`.
+The default is set to 10000.
+*  `MAX_DEADLINES` (timevents.c): Controls maximum number of deadlines that can be handled by the timevents module.
+Defaults to 10000.
+*  `MALLOC_IS_THREAD_SAFE` (safe_malloc.c): If defined, assumes the standard C library implementation for `malloc()` is thread-safe.
+Defined by default in Makefile.
+The `safe_malloc` macro will expand to `malloc` or to `malloc_locked`, which is a wrapper around `malloc` that uses a mutex before the call.